miguelbalboa/rfid/README.rst

   #.
 Check your connection, see `Pin Layout`_ .
   #.
 Check voltage.
 Most breakouts work with 3.3V.
   #.
-The SPI only works with 3.3V, most breakouts seems 5V tollerant, but try a level shifter.
+SPI only works with 3.3V, most breakouts seem 5V tollerant, but try a level shifter.
   #.
-According to reports #101, #126, #131 there are maybe a problem with the soldering on the MFRC522 breakout.
-You maybe can fix it by your own.
+According to reports #101, #126 and #131, there may be a problem with the soldering on the MFRC522 breakout.
+You could fix this on your own.

-* **Sometimes I get timeouts** or **tag/card sometimes not work.**
+* **Sometimes I get timeouts** or **sometimes tag/card does not work.**

   #.
-Try other site of the antenna.
+Try other side of the antenna.
   #.
 Try to decrease distance between MFRC522.
   #.
 Increase antenna gain per firmware: ``mfrc522.PCD_SetAntennaGain(mfrc522.RxGain_max);``
   #.
 Use better power supply.
   #.
-Hardware corrupted, most products are from china and sometimes the quality is really low.
+Hardware may be corrupted, most products are from china and sometimes the quality is really poor.
 Contact your seller.

 * **My tag/card doesn't work.**

   #.
-Distance between antenna and token too huge (>1cm).
+Distance between antenna and token too large (>1cm).
   #.
-You got wrong PICC.
+You got the wrong type PICC.
 Is it really 13.56 MHz?
 Is it really a Mifare Type A?
   #.
 NFC tokens are not supported.
 Some may work.
   #.
-Animal marker are not supported.
-They use other frequency.
+Animal RFID tags are not supported.
+They use a different frequency (125 kHz).
   #.
-Hardware corrupted, most products are from china and sometimes the quality is really low.
+Hardware may be corrupted, most products are from china and sometimes the quality is really poor.
 Contact your seller.
   #.
 Newer versions of Mifare cards like DESFire/Ultralight maybe not work according to missing authentification, see `security`_ or different `protocol`_.

 * **My mobile phone doesn't recognize the MFRC522** or **my MFRC522 can't read data from other MFRC522**